learningequality/kolibri/docs/user/manage_content.rst

 Import Content Channel from the Internet
 ****************************************

-If the computer where Kolibri server is running has sufficient bandwidth, follow these steps to import content channels.
+If the computer where Kolibri is running has an Internet connection with the sufficient bandwidth, follow these steps to import content channels.

 #.
 Choose option for *Internet*.
 #.
 Enter *Content ID* for the desired channel from Kolibri Studio.